osteele/dotfiles/README.md

 brew bundle cleanup
 ```

-### List casks that aren't in the Brewfile and could be
+### List casks that aren't in the Brewfile

+List apps that weren't installed from a cask or from the Mac App Store.
+These are candidates for moving to `Brewfile`.

+This script doesn't know about built-in apps such as Mail, or other apps
+that don't have casks such as Microsoft Office.

 ```shell
 cd dotfiles